Site Adapter

 Optional

-The only available option in the MachineTypeConfiguration section is a template jdl used to submit drones to the HTCondor batch system.
 The template jdl is using the Python template string syntax (see example HTCondor JDL for details).

 Warning